fafalone/HelloWorldDriver/README.md

 To use the project,

 *Build binaries, if not using release*
+For the VB version:
 1) The VBP includes the undocumented link switches and enables the optimizations needed, so just needs to be opened and compiled.
 2) After compiling the .sys, use The_trick's Patcher project (included) to strip the msvbvm60.dll dependency from the .sys.
 3) Build, for win32, the HelloWorldDriverController twinBASIC project.
 This is used to load both the VB6 version, and hopefully one day soon, the tB version.

+The tB version only needs to be built.
+The required settings applied for making kernel mode drivers were creating a standard exe, removing the current references, enabling the settings Project: Native subsystem->YES, Project: Override entry point->DriverEntry, Project: Runtime binding of DLL declares->NO.

 *Running the driver*
 1) First, you need an x86 version of Windows.
 You can set one up in VirtualBox or other VM software.
 I've been testing on Windows 7, since it's less anal about unsigned drivers.